 "Who am I?" is Julie's inaugural children's book and winner of Cherry Lake Publishing's 20221 Own Voices, Own Stories Contest.
 It was released on July15,2023 through Sleeping Bear Press.
 Julie's second book, a prequel to Who Am I? will be released in spring of 2026.
 Julie will talk about the role of storytelling in Native American Culture and give us a preview of her new book featuring the Seven Grandfathers.
-Frances Wyers Francie, a life-long resident of St. Ignace, is the co-director of the Museum of Ojibwa Culture where she shares her Native American culture through stories, puppetry, and interpretation of historic exhibits at the Museum.
-Creatively using beautiful puppets, she will tell us the Ojibwa stories of the seven Grandfathers.
-Kyle Bagnall-Past into Present
+Frances Wyers Francie (Mosses) Wyers is a life-long resident of St. Ignace and is an Ojibwa Elder.
+She has worked in the school systems teaching her culture for over 20 years.
+She attended Northern Michigan University where she studied Art and Design.
+Presently she is the Cultural Director at the Museum of Ojibwa Culture where she loves continuing to teach her culture.